rainmyy/VectorSphere/python/training_framework/README.md

 python train.py
 ```

-The script will load the data, fine-tune the model, and save the final version to the directory specified by `MODEL_OUTPUT_DIR` in the config.
+The script will load the data, fine-tune the model, and save the final version to the directory specified by `MODEL_OUTPUT_DIR` in the c.

 ### 5. Serving the Model